kyma-project/kyma/components/installer/README.md

 ## Install selected components only

-By default, this tool installs predefined components.
-If necessary, you can specify which components to install by customizing the component list located in the [installer-cr.yaml.tpl](../../installation/resources/installer-cr.yaml.tpl) file.
+This tool installs components specified in installation CR.
+Please see CR template in the [installer-cr.yaml.tpl](../../installation/resources/installer-cr.yaml.tpl) file for more details.

-To define installation of a component you need to specify component name and namespace.
+To define installation of a component you need to specify its name and namespace.
 You can also specify helm release name for installed component (by default the name of the component will be used).

 Example: